stal-ix/stal-ix.github.io/STALIX.md

 **stal/IX** is not UNIX or Linux in the usual sense of these terms.

-**stal/IX** - an attempt to rethink some fundamentals without touching Linux API and ABI.
+**stal/IX** is an attempt to rethink some fundamentals without touching the Linux API and ABI.

-One of the **stal/IX** goals - from the very beginning to build the system in such a way that it’s possible to understand how it works, and not only use it conveniently.
+One of the goals of **stal/IX** is to build the system from the ground up in such a way that it is easy to understand how it works, not just easy to use.

 [https://wiki.musl-libc.org/alternatives.html](https://wiki.musl-libc.org/alternatives.html)<br>
 [https://github.com/illiliti/libudev-zero](https://github.com/illiliti/libudev-zero)<br>